 We sure do!
 We are first quick service restaurant system to participate in a nationwide recycling initiative, "Do the Right Thing, Use the Right Bin", a public-private partnership funded by the Australian Packaging Covenant.
 New recycling systems for public use have been installed at over 190 KFC restaurants across Australia and we continue to grow our recycling program front-of-house for bottles, cans and Krusher® cups.

 In addition, we proudly recycle cardboard back of house in most restaurants and we also recycle our cooking oil in all restaurants where a recycling service is available.
-We partner with an accredited third party supplier who picks up our cooking oil in-store and processes it at various plants to make products such as biodiesel and animal feed.
+We partner with an accredited third party supplier who picks up our cooking oil in our restaurant and processes it at various plants to make products such as biodiesel and animal feed.

 We're committed to supporting Australian farming and we source locally wherever we can.
 All of our chicken comes from Australian poultry farms and most of our fresh produce - such as our lettuce and tomatoes - is grown in Australia, as is the flour we use to make our burger buns, tortillas and dinner rolls.
 The potatoes we use to make our famous chips generally come from Tasmania and Victoria and the high-oleic canola oil we use for cooking them is also Australian grown.
 Sometimes due to low cropping levels (eg. caused by bad weather), we will need to source produce or oil from overseas, but that's usually only for a temporary period.